Particular/docs.particular.net/nservicebus/hosting/critical-errors.md

 ### Stopping the endpoint

-It is often unknown if the issue is recoverable when a critical error occurs.
-A sound strategy is to terminate the process (e.g. via `Environment.FailFast` or `IHostApplicationLifetime.Stop`) when a critical error occurs and rely on the process hosting environment to restart the process as a recovery mechanism, resulting in a resilient way to deal with critical errors.
+When a critical error occurs, it is often unknown if the issue is recoverable.
+A sound strategy is to terminate the process (e.g. via `Environment.FailFast` or `IHostApplicationLifetime.Stop`) when a critical error occurs and rely on the process hosting environment to restart the process as a recovery mechanism.
+This is a resilient way to deal with critical errors.

 Before terminating the process, the NServiceBus endpoint can attempt a graceful shutdown which can be useful in non-transactional processing environments: